 Regardless of who takes the kids, both parents’ need clothes and toys so the children feel at home no matter where they are staying.

 Planning a divorces can be costly, so do your research and figure out how much money you need to handle the logistics such as legal fees and possibly moving to a new place.
 Don’t count on alimony and child support to pay for all of your expenses.
 On the other hand, don’t listen to your spouse if they threaten to take everything.
 Don’t hesitate to take them to court if you feel that you’re being treated unfairly.
 Control your debt, secure some credit and stay on top of your bills; all these things will help if you ever have to go before a judge.

 - Make personal copies of all important financial documents with your name on them such as bank statements and tax returns.

 - Make a budget for living on your own.
 If your income isn’t enough, look for a new job or consider going back to school.

 - Avoid making impulsive decisions, such as moving to a new city.
 You’ll want to maintain some sense of normalcy while you go through the tough transition.

 Here is a full checklist for getting a divorce.

 Hopefully, these divorce tips can help you during this difficult time, but you should also seek advice from a West Palm Beach Divorce Attorney.
-The Law Office of Eric C. Cheshire P.A. values the well-being of both parties and especially your children.
+The Law Office of Eric C. Cheshire P.A.
+P.A. values the well-being of both parties and especially your children.
 Call us for unbiased guidance through the process of preparing for a divorce.